-- Demoted to Extra: The Furious Five save Tigress get hit hard with this with them all becoming zombified by Kai less than halfway through the movie, heavily contrasting the screen time they got in the second movie.
+- Demoted to Extra: The Furious Five save Tigress suffer from this, having much less screen time here than in the second film (where, by contrast, they had a prominent role accompanying Po on the mission to stop Shen) and all becoming zombified by Kai by just beyond the movie's halfway point.
 While Shifu gets captured as well, he still gets more time onscreen than the rest before Kai gets to him.

 - Despair Event Horizon: A brief one occurs after Kai hands Po his ass all the way back to the panda village.
 Tigress, Po's dads and the rest of the pandas look on in horror at the battered Po, who can only look up at them and admit that he was wrong about being able to take on Kai and begs them to flee.
 Only once Kai shows up again and gives Po the Eureka Moment he needs about sending Kai to the Spirit Realm does Po resume fighting back.

 - The Dreaded Pretend Tea Party: Inverted.
 Little Lei Lei is delighted to meet "big Stripy Baby" in the person of Tigress.
 Standoffish at first, Tigress is soon won over by the relentless affection.
 When Kai attacks, Tigress is reverently playing tea party with the adoring cub.